 In the end, the bottom line on the Weider Fat Burners is pretty simple.
 This ain’t a real potent, state of the art product.
 Most of the ingredients have graced the labels of fat burners darn near since the dawn of time.
 And several of the ingredients aren’t present in large enough amounts to elicit much of an effect.

-At the same time, you’re not paying much for the Weider Fat Burners—just under $20 at BodyBuilding.com.
+At the same time, you’re not paying much for the Weider Fat Burners—just a bit over $25 at BodyBuilding.com.
 You and I both know that old adage is true… “you get what you pay for.”
 A more potent, more effective product will cost you twice as much… for a three-week supply.

 Again, whether the trade off (of potency to value) is worthwhile is a decision you need to make.